RahulSDeshpande/tyriar.github.io/_posts/2014-03-16-css-preprocessors-are-here-to-stay.md

 intro       : CSS preprocessors like LESS, Sass and Stylus have come a long way in the short period of time they've been around, and they aren't going anywhere.
 If you haven't looked into them yet, now is as good time as any.
 Here's why.
 ---

-{% include post-image.html class="stretch full-width" alt="Pre-processor logos" src="/images/2014/03/16/preprocessors.png" %}
+{% include post-image.html class="stretch center-aligned" alt="Pre-processor logos" src="/images/2014/03/16/preprocessors.png" %}